Anna Grabiec has been sending letters to America all her life, but one unmailed letter made her quite the American celebrity.

 The Niwiska villagers, of course, knew that the Americans were there and seized the opportunity to send letters to their relatives in America.
 They lost almost everything during the Nazi occupation of their village and wanted others to know of their desperate plight.

 The villagers had written letters and hid them on the shelf above the outhouse door near the schoolhouse.
 At great risk of being caught, the villagers asked the American airmen to deliver the letters.
 One of those letters was from Anna Grabiec who wanted to communicate the situation in Niwiska to her aunt and uncle in Cleveland.

 The Airmen were happy to fulfill this request, and they divided the letters between them.
-Upon returning to America, the letter from Anna Grabiec was returned to one of the airmen as undeliverable.
+The one from Anna Grabiec was returned as undeliverable.
 Perhaps her aunt and uncle had moved, or the address was incorrect.
 The young pilot, Ed List put the undelivered letter in a briefcase and forgot about it−for more than forty years.

 It was in November 1989 when Ed List and his daughter Talia Moser found the letter in the briefcase, and he explained what had happened.
 Talia was determined to find the writer and with the help of a Polish coworker, had the letter translated.
 Talia contacted the priest in Niwiska and he, of course, knew Anna Grabiec, a teacher in the village.

-Talia’s generous and inquisitive spirit has been rewarded by a thankful and steady twenty-year correspondence with Anna Grabiec who wrote to List and Talia about her family’s hardships during the Nazi invasion.
+Talia’s generous and inquisitive spirit has been rewarded by a thankful and steady twenty-year correspondence with Anna Grabiec who wrote about her family’s hardships during the Nazi invasion.
 Typical of what I have learned about Anna, her letters also contained sincere gratitude for the kindness of those American airmen so very long ago.